- How do Regional District finances differ from municipal finances? Who pays for Regional District services?

 If you have any questions concerning your bill, or would like to advise us of a change in address etc., please contact the TNRD at:

 300-465 Victoria St.

 Phone (250)377-8673 or 1-877-377-8673

 The TNRD also owns and operates by way of local committee, the Savona Waterworks.
-The committee office does the billings and collections for this system.
-Any questions relating to this system can be directed to Savona Waterworks at 250-373-2513.
+Curently, the committee office does the billings and collections for this system, but this function will be assumed by the TNRD starting July 2017.
+Any questions relating to this system can be directed to Savona Waterworks at 250-373-2513 until June.

 How are utility rates set?
 Will they increase?

 The Environmental Services - Utilities Department sets the rates through bylaws, and they are based upon the operational costs of the utility.
 With the exception of Paul Lake sewer system where they are paid via annual parcel taxes, all direct operational costs of the utility are paid from the rates.
 This information can be accessed in the Utility Services section of this website.

 Most utility rates were increased by the TNRD in January 2017.
 Future increases will be subject to Board approval.

 I am the property owner and I want the bill to go to my renter.
 What do I do?